testfairy/docs/docs/0531_Bug_Tracking/09_TestFairy_Connect.md

 * TestFairy API key (found at [https://[your-subdomain].testfairy.com/settings/api-key/](https://[your-subdomain].testfairy.com/settings/api-key/)
 * The URL to your bug system.
-* Name of ticket type (JIRA issue or TFS workitem) to be created by TestFairy Connect.
 * In the case of a JIRA basic authentication - valid credentials for a bug system user.
 * In the case of a JIRA oauth authentication - admin access to JIRA/the ability to manage Application Links (as described in the configuration wizard script).